alzwded/mpvkiosk/README.md

 little raspberry pi which has a monitor connected to it, but no keyboard.

-The project is build with two components. [*jakserver*](./jakserver.c) is the tiniest HTTP server, which fully delegates request interpretation to a subprocess running a single possible script.
+The project is build with two components. [*jakserver*](./jakserver.c) is the tiniest HTTP server, which fully delegates request handling to a subprocess running a single possible script.
 See [*jakserver(1)*](./jakserver.1) for more information on it.
-It's great for prototyping and not worrying about configuring a full apache or thttpd or whatever.
+It's great for prototyping and not worrying about configuring a full apache or httpd.

 The other component is the [*handler.sh*](./handler.sh) which implements the "remote control" web page.
 This makes sure to run a daemonized *mpv(1)* and